-The class teacher(s) [in secondary schools this must include the pupil's English teacher] remains responsible for working with the child on a day-to-day basis.
-They will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main class teacher.
-They will work closely with teaching assistants to plan and assess the impact of support and interventions and links with class-room teaching.
+Class teachers remain responsible for working with the child on a day-to-day basis; they will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main class.
+They will work closely with Teaching Assistants, to plan and assess the impact of support and interventions and links with classroom teaching.
 The SENDCo will monitor the progress of pupils with SEND, and where required, provide further support and assessment of the pupil's strengths and needs.
 The SENDCo will advise and support the class teacher to implement further additional support and guidance, where required.